 Yes, it’s the crown jewel of Kenyan safaris.
 While it can be pricey, budget options do exist, especially if you stay just outside the reserve in community conservancies like Olare Orok or Sekenani.

-Amboseli is a fantastic option for elephant lovers, and its park fees are slightly cheaper than the Mara.
+Amboseli is a fantastic option for elephant lovers, and its park fees are slightly lower than those of the Mara.
 Tsavo (East and West) offers vast landscapes with fewer crowds, while Samburu dazzles with unique species and affordable camps.

 Where to Stay: Budget-Friendly Safari Accommodations